deephaven-examples/prometheus-alerts/README.md

 * `flask-app/Dockerfile` - The Dockerfile for the Python server.
 * `prometheus/prometheus.yml` - The Prometheus config file.
 This has been thinned down to handle just the alerts.
 * `prometheus/rules.yml` - The Prometheus alert rules file.
 This includes the configuration for what triggers alerts.
-* `start.sh` - Helper script that launches the application.
+* `promDhAlertsStart.sh` - Helper script that launches the application.

 ### High level overview